 OwlCrate Jr. is a monthly book subscription box for young readers ages 8-12 with a middle-grade book plus fun gender neutral bookish items designed to enhance your little reader’s experience.
 It’s from Owl Crate, a super popular YA (young adult) fiction subscription.

-DEAL: Save 10% on your first 1, 3 or 6-month subscription or gift with the promo code JRCRATEJOY at checkout.
+DEAL: Save 15% on your first subscription with the coupon code HELLO15 at checkout.

 When you open the box, the inner flap has a guide to unboxing your crate!

 The theme for the May 2019 OwlCrate Jr. box is REBELS & RULE BREAKERS!

 Of course, the mini-magazine includes an author interview!
 This month’s featured author is Ali Benjamin.
 Knowing what inspired the author to pen a story can help children understand the book better.